 - Why should we hire you and not one of the other applicants?

-- Is there anything extra you would do for your customer, to make him as happy and satisfied as possible?
+- Is there anything extra you would do for your customer, to make him as satisfied as possible?

 - If a customer buys two items, each for $7.73, and gives you $20 bill, what would be the change?

-- What plays the key role in the success of any retail business?
+- What plays the key role on the success of any retail business?
 Price, product value, or communication?

 - Have you ever helped someone else to achieve their goal or helped to better themselves and if so, how?